Study abroad in London

 Student Oyster Zip card

 Transport for London (TfL) provides students with Student Oyster Zip cards, which give you free bus rides and cheaper fares on the tube, overground and trains within London.
 You have to apply for your Student Oyster Zip card on the TfL website once you are in London.
 Expect the whole process to take about two to three weeks.
-In the meantime you must pay for public transport with a normal Oyster Card, which you can purchase at all underground stations and kiosks displaying the Oyster Card symbol.

 Make sure that you have an insurance policy that provides the cover you need for yourself and your property.
 The school provides an insurance for accidents.
 This will not, however, cover things like loss of property, illness or medical transport.
 Please contact your insurance company and get their advice.
 Most major insurance companies in Sweden can offer specialised policies for exchange studies abroad.